 Osbornes settles finger amputation claim for record £1 million damages13 Aug 2019 | Sam Collard

 The claimant had never previously operated any similar machinery, nor had he been trained for the task by his employer.
 He had only been working in the factory for a few weeks when he was sent to work on a production line due to staff shortages.
-One of the claimant’s colleagues was instructed to provide training, but in fact he only very briefly demonstrated how to work the machine, and failed to warn about the danger which ultimately caused the claimant’s fingers to become caught.
+One of the claimant’s colleagues was instructed to provide training, but he only very briefly demonstrated how to work the machine.
+He failed to warn about the danger, which ultimately caused the claimant’s fingers to become caught.

 The £1,000,000 settlement will allow for a lifetime of prosthetics, along with various aids & equipment, and the adaptation of a car for one-handed driving.

 In what is believed to be one of the highest-ever awards for the type of injury sustained, the claimant also received compensation for likely future lost earnings and a reduction to his final pension scheme in order to put him, financially at least, in the same position he would have been in if the workplace accident had never happened at all.